George Odlum Stadium

-The George Odlum Stadium is a 9,000 capacity football stadium in Vieux Fort, St Lucia.
+The George Odlum Stadium is a 9,000 capacity football stadium in Vieux Fort, Saint Lucia.
+Named after Saint Lucian politician George Odlum.

-The stadium was handed over to the Government and people of St Lucia, represented by Prime Minister Honourable Dr. Kenny Anthony and Minister for Education, Human Resource Development, Youth and Sports, Honourable Mario Michel, in July 2002.
+The stadium was handed over to the Government and people of Saint Lucia, represented by Prime Minister Honourable Dr. Kenny Anthony and Minister for Education, Human Resource Development, Youth and Sports, Honourable Mario Michel, in July 2002.
 Its construction was financed by the People's Republic of China.
 It was given its current name in 2007.

 Location

 The stadium is located on a wide plain in St Urbain, at the foot of Morne Beausejour in the southern community of Vieux Fort.
-It is approximately five minutes away from the main population centre in the south of St Lucia, and virtually a stone's throw from the Hewanorra International Airport.
+It is approximately five minutes away from the main population centre in the south of Saint Lucia, and virtually a stone's throw from the Hewanorra International Airport.
 The stadium is approximately 45 minutes away from the capital, Castries.